-The White Other ethnic category is also very linguistically diverse at Key Stage 4 with English being the most commonly spoken (31%), Polish (18%), Turkish (5%), Portuguese (5%), Lithuanian (4%) and Albanian/Shqip (3%), Russian Spanish, Latvian and Romanian each 2%.
-In addition a number of pupils speak languages such as Greek, French, Bulgarian, Serb-Croatian, Bosnian, Slovak, Norwegian, Maltese, Latvian, Kurdish, Hungarian, Swedish and Danish.
+The White Other ethnic category is very linguistically diverse.
+The empirical evidence shows that pupils sitting GCSE in 2014 spanned 66 different languages spoken with English being the most commonly spoken (31%).
+They were followed by sizeable groups of pupils speaking Polish (18%), Turkish (5%), Portuguese (5%), Lithuanian (4%) and Albanian/Shqip (3%).
+Other languages such as Romanian, Russian, Spanish, Latvian, Slovak, Hungarian, Bulgaria, Italian, Greek, French and German have between 200 and 500 speakers.
+There were a further 11 languages with 20 or more speakers (Table 7).